In 2017, the AHC Foundation will be updating its National and State Economic Impact Studies!

 How can findings be used?

 The Study will enable the horse industry to educate the public, the media and elected officials in Congress and state legislatures regarding the industry’s economic size, impact and importance.
+The study will also be helpful in a number of other ways:

 - Economic Impact Studies are used frequently in planning and decision making regarding product development and to aid in development of marketing strategies.